alantang1977/X/README.en.md

+#
+All resources are selflessly shared by various experts.
+If there is any infringement, please contact us for deletion.

 All individuals who view the content of this warehouse in any way, or users who directly or indirectly use the content of this warehouse, should carefully read this statement.
 The warehouse manager reserves the right to modify or supplement this disclaimer at any time.
 Once you use, copy, or modify the contents of this warehouse, it is deemed that you have accepted this disclaimer.

 The warehouse manager cannot guarantee the legality, accuracy, completeness, and validity of the contents of this warehouse.
 Please make your own judgment based on the situation.
 The content of this warehouse is only used for testing, learning and research.
 It is prohibited to use it for commercial purposes.
 It is not allowed to use it for other purposes that violate national, regional, organizational and other laws and regulations or relevant provisions.
 It is prohibited to reprint and release the content of this warehouse in any form on any official account or we media.
 Please do not use the content of this warehouse within the territory of the People's Republic of China, or you will bear the consequences.